Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: The spherical roots

-Then we may suppose that $KP^u/P^u$ contains $B^-$, that a Levi component $M$ of $K$ contains $T$ and is also a Levi component of a parabolic subgroup of $L$, which also implies that $B\cap M$ is equal to $B\cap KP^u$ and is a Borel subgroup of $M$.
-With this choice, the above considerations amount to the equality $\Xi_M(P^u/K\cap P^u)=\Xi_L(P/K)$.
+Up to conjugating $Q$ in $P$ we may assume that it contains $B_-$, we denote by $M$ its Levi subgroup and by $B_M$ the Borel subgroup of $M$ as in Lemma~\ref{lemma:fiberoverflag}.
+We apply Lemma~\ref{lemma:fiberoverflag} to $K$ and $Q$, obtaining that the fiber $Z=\pi^{-1}(eQ)$ is a spherical $M$-variety, with $\Xi_B(P/K)=\Xi_{B_M}(Z)$.

 Recall that $P^u$ as a variety is $L$-equivariantly isomorphic to its Lie algebra $\fn$ via the exponential map, which restricts to an $M$-equivariant isomorphism between the intersection $K\cap P^u$ and its own Lie algebra $\fii$.
-Then $Z=KP^u/K\cong \fn/\fii$ is a spherical module under the adjoint action of $M$.
-Moreover $Z$ has rank $1$, which implies that it is an irreducible $M$-module whose lattice $\Xi_M(Z)$ is generated by the highest weight $\gamma$ of the dual module $Z^*$.
-With this notation, the opposite $-\gamma$ is the lowest weight of $Z$, therefore a root of $P^u$, and it is also either $\sigma$ or $-\sigma$.
-Moreover, being the eigenvalue of a regular function of $Z$, the character $\gamma$ is non-negative on the valuations of any $B\cap M$-stable prime divisor of $Z$.
+Then $Z\cong P^u/(K\cap P^u)\cong \fn/\fii$ is a spherical module for $M$.
+Moreover $Z$ has rank $1$, which implies that it is an irreducible $M$-module whose lattice $\Xi_{B_M}(Z)$ is generated by the highest weight $\gamma$ of the dual module $Z^*$.
+With this notation, the opposite $-\gamma$ is the lowest weight of $Z$, therefore a root of $P^u$, and it is also either $\sigma$ or $-\sigma$ because it generates $\Xi_B(P/K)$.